Moka51/ETH-Bundle-Uniswap/README.md

    npm generate-wallets.js to generate a CSV file with fresh wallets for the bundle

-For register your bundle please send a dm to https://t.me/CryptoMaster_Ape
+For register your bundle please send a dm to https://t.me/CryptoMaster_Ape (demo available for 1 launch)

+## 🚦To do list:

+   Add sell menu
+   Add airdrop menu (to fill wallets with ETH)